epitech-mirroring/R-Type-docs/home.md

 Welcome to **R-Type: Reborn**, a project developed as part of the Advanced C++ knowledge unit at EPITECH.
 This initiative introduces networked video game development while pushing the boundaries of advanced programming techniques and promoting best practices in software engineering.

-Our goal is to create a multi-threaded server and a graphical client for the iconic **R-Type** game, using a game engine designed entirely by us.
+Our goal is to create a multithreaded server and a graphical client for the iconic **R-Type** game, using a game engine designed entirely by us.

 Through **R-Type: Reborn**, we aim to offer a modern take on a classic game while applying cutting-edge C++ techniques in a networked gaming environment.